Finances & Fundraising

 Individual Donations

-- Chapters may ask alumni for donations to support activities.
+- Chapters can ask alumni for donations to support activities.

 - Donations may be tax-deductible if no goods or services are exchanged.

-- For guidance, consult Alumni Relations or BYU Philanthropies.
+- For help, contact Alumni Relations or BYU Philanthropies.

 -